OmarMiniesy/Notes/Web Applications/HTTP.md

 * The PATH specifies the path to the resource to be accessed.
 Can have query string after: `?id=1`.
 * The VERSION specifies the HTTP version used.
 * The Headers pass information between client and server.
 [List of Header Fields](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
-* The Body contains paramters if any are sent.
+* The Body contains parameters if any are sent.
 It can be empty.

 ---